DevExpress/devextreme-documentation/concepts/05 UI Components/Lookup/00 Getting Started with Lookup/15 Configure Search.md

 To disable the search, set the [searchEnabled](/Documentation/ApiReference/UI_Components/dxLookup/Configuration/#searchEnabled) property to **false**.

-For example, in the following code the **searchMode** property is set to "contains".
-This search mode allows users to search through the items that contain the search value.
-The **searchExpr** property is set to two data fields, and users can search through both.
+In the following code, the **searchMode** property is set to *"contains"*.
+This mode allows users to find items that contain the search value.
+The **searchExpr** property is set to an array of two data fields, and users can search through both.
 The **minSearchValue** property indicates that the search begins only when users type in two or more characters.

 ---
 ##### jQuery